DikshithaAnand/cozy_study_space/README.md

 2. Open `index.html` in any modern web browser
 3. Start your cozy focus session 🌙

-No installation or server required.
+No installation or server required

 ---